The Center for Interventional Psychiatry at UPMC Western Psychiatric Hospital specializes in conditions that do not respond to traditional treatments.

 Catatonia is a syndrome or state that can result from either psychiatric or medical disorders.
-A person in this state may be:
+A person in this state may:

 Mania, or being in an extremely excitable or agitated state, is usually found in bipolar disorder.

-Schizophrenia is a chronic condition that has no cure and will usually need lifelong treatment.
-The condition itself is not treated, but instead, the symptoms are treated.
+Schizophrenia is a chronic condition that has no cure and usually needs lifelong treatment.

-Typical treatment for schizophrenia is a combination of medication and specialized programs that may help with interacting socially and coping with daily life.
-Patients who do not respond well to these treatments, or whose symptoms are severe, may have difficult-to-treat schizophrenia.
+Typical treatment for schizophrenia is a combination of medication and specialized programs that may help with social interaction and coping with daily life.
+Patients who do not respond well to these treatments, or whose symptoms are severe, may have hard-to-treat schizophrenia.

-This is a rare condition that can occur as a reaction to treatment of certain medications which are often used to treat psychiatric disorders or can happen in response to discontinuing other medications abruptly.
+This is a rare condition that can occur as a reaction to certain medications used to treat psychiatric disorders.
+It also can happen in response to the abrupt discontinuation of other medications.